Tory peer calls on Rishi Sunak to stop Partygate inquiry into Boris Johnson – latest

 But with some of the former PM’s allies dubbing the inquiry a “witch hunt” and pressuring Tory MPs on the committee to quit, Tory peer Lord Cruddas went so far as to call on the prime minister to intervene “because there is a conflict of interest” over former civil servant Sue Gray.

-He said: “The crivileges Committee should not proceed until the Sue Gray story around her report is cleared up.
+He said: “The privileges Committee should not proceed until the Sue Gray story around her report is cleared up.
 Stop treating the electorate with contempt.”

 ICYMI: Boris Johnson urged to ‘tell the truth’ on Partygate, as two-thirds of voters demand exit as MP if he lied